A Practitioner's Guide to Wide Events

 Okay… I think I get the idea… but how do I do “wide events”?

 This is where I find a lot of developers get tripped up.
 The idea sounds good in theory, and we should totally try that one day!
-But I have this stack of features to ship, that bug that’s been keeping me up at night, and like 30 new AI tools that came out yesterday to learn about.
+But I have this stack of features to ship, that bug that’s been keeping me up at night, and 30 new AI tools that came out yesterday to learn about.
 And like… where do you even start?
 What data should I add?

 Like anything in software, there are a lot of options for how to approach this, but I’ll talk through one approach that has worked for me.